Hi everyone! Hope you’re all enjoying the holidays.

 I’ve been getting some really great questions from readers recently that I think are worth sharing with you all.

-That’s why I wanted to share my response to a reader, G., who was wondering it was okay to perform aquatic exercise when her SI joints and sacrum were out of alignment.
+I recently heard from G., who was wondering it was okay to perform aquatic exercise when her SI joints and sacrum were out of alignment.
 (She goes to an osteopath, who is able to put her joints into alignment, but then they only stay that way for a few days).

-G. was wondering if she should only exercise on the “good days” but then hold off until she was able to go back to the osteopath.
+G. was wondering if she should only exercise on the “good days” but, once she was out of alignment, then wait until she was able to go back to the osteopath.

 Her predicament really reminded me of my own journey, so I wanted to be sure to answer this question as best as I can.